luminaAnonima/fabric-of-light/README.md

 Redistributing light is not enough.
 We must rethread the needle.
-Grow like mycelium—
+Grow like mycelium,
 shared roots, shared fruit.

 Laws must protect the pause.
 Culture must reward the echo,
 not the explosion.

-Collapse isn’t the end—
+Collapse isn’t the end,
 it's a reset.
 A chance to realign.